 But it turns out that this is because laboratories are not doing it right.
 A blinded experiment was run by Multiple Sclerosis Institute of the Carolinas Medical center, in which samples of patient’s blood disguised with different names was sent to different laboratories.
 They came back showing that Vanderbilt University had a much more sensitive detection test.

 The same argument broke out over the association with Alzheimer’s.
 Again it was laboratory technique that was lacking.
 James Mahoney at Massachusetts University failed to confirm the association but he had the sense to call Alan Hudson, one of the senior editors in the original study.
 Hudson explained to Mahoney that each brain sample needed to be tested several times before correlating the results.

 He did and Mahoney then found what Hudson’s team had found.

-Which all amounts to the following very interesting conclusion: if you want to be truly healthy and live long, you had better start worrying about having an industrial strength immune system that can at least compress this phenomenon and handicap so-called stealth pathogens.
+Which all amounts to the following very interesting conclusion.
+If you want to be truly healthy and live long, you had better start worrying about having an industrial strength immune system.
+One that can at least compress this phenomenon and handicap so-called stealth pathogens.

 Latest posts by Dr. Keith Scott Mumby (see all)

 - This bone disease kills more women than breast cancer - July 2, 2015

 - The hidden tick danger you’ve never even heard of - May 29, 2015